prometheusresearch/baseline-codebase/src/rex.deploy/test/test_identity.rst

         END IF;
         RETURN NEW;
     END;
-    '
+    ';
-    CREATE TRIGGER "individual_pk" BEFORE INSERT ON "individual" FOR EACH ROW EXECUTE PROCEDURE "individual_pk"()
+    CREATE TRIGGER "individual_pk" BEFORE INSERT ON "individual" FOR EACH ROW EXECUTE PROCEDURE "individual_pk"();

 It is not possible to create or remove a generator while the driver is locked::